bereniceru/Fitness-Tracker-/README.md

 # Fitness Tracker

-A full-stack MERN application for tracking exercise workouts.
+Portfolio project for CS290 Web Development, A full-stack MERN application for tracking exercise workouts.

 ## Features
 - Adds new exercises with reps, weight, unit, and date